Hans Schemm: Death

-On 5 March 1935 Schemm was seriously injured in an aircraft crash.
-Although Hitler personally ordered noted surgeon Professor Ferdinand Sauerbruch to fly to Bayreuth, Schemm succumbed to his injuries that same day before the professor's arrival.
+On 5 March 1935, Schemm was seriously injured in an aircraft crash.
+Although Hitler personally ordered noted surgeon Professor Ferdinand Sauerbruch to fly to Bayreuth, Schemm died of his injuries that same day before the professor's arrival.
 He was succeeded by his Deputy, Ludwig Ruckdeschel, as Acting Gauleiter until Fritz Wächtler was appointed the permanent replacement on 5 December.
 He was given a lavish state funeral, attended by Hitler and most Party and State dignitaries.
 One observer noted:

 [It] was the biggest Bayreuth had ever seen and far more ostentatious than Richard Wagner's.
 When all the guests had taken their places, for the funeral ceremony, Hitler arrived unexpectedly, and walked silently between the ranks of the raised arms. ...
 Hess delivered the main funeral oration, followed by Goebbels, Frick, Frank, Rosenberg, Himmler and many others.
 The ceremony concluded with the funeral march from the Twilight of the Gods.

 The Nazis posthumously honored Schemm as a publicist and educator by naming multiple schools, streets, and halls after him.